TACC/Lmod/docs/source/080_hierarchy.rst

     $ module load gcc/4.9.2 openmnpi/gcc-4.9-1.8.2  phdf5/gcc-4.9-openmpi-15.0-1.8.13

 It is quite easy to load an incompatible set of modules.
-Now it is possible that the system administrators at your site might have setup ``conflict`` s to avoid loading mismatched modules.
+Now it is possible that the system administrators at your site might have setup conflicts to avoid loading mismatched modules.
 However using conflicts can be fragile.
 What happens if a site adds a new compiler such as clang or pgi or a new mpi stack.
 All those module file conflict statements will have to be updated.